White Sox vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (9-6) will take the mound for the Brewers, his 24th start of the season.
+- The Brewers will hand the ball to Brandon Woodruff (1-1) for his fourth start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

-- Burnes will look to finish five or more innings for the 22nd start in a row.
+- Woodruff has three starts in a row of five innings or more.

 |Opponent